hasancse91/flutter_getx_template/README.md

 # Flutter GetX Template (GetX, Dio)

-A Flutter GetX template using MVVM (Model View Viewmodel) pattern.
+A Flutter GetX template using MVVM (Model View ViewModel) pattern.
 Dependency injected by GetX and Dio used for network call.
 Here Get CLI used to create this project.

 ## How to Build the project?